Paying for Study Abroad

 Travel Stipends for St. Joseph's College Faculty-Led Program

-The Office of the Academic Vice President has made available $500 need-based stipends for students enrolling in each short-term SJC faculty-led study abroad program (with the exclusion of the Freshman Year Experience and honors programs which are already subsidized by the College).
-The application for the travel stipend for the Office of the Vice Academic President opens in the beginning of November.
+The Office of the Interim Executive Dean has made available $500 need-based stipends for students enrolling in each short-term SJC faculty-led study abroad program (with the exclusion of the Freshman Year Experience and honors programs which are already subsidized by the College).
+Applicants should fill out the application for the travel stipend from the Office of the Executive Dean to be considered.
 Recipients find out whether they are awarded the grant before the program’s non-refundable deposit is due.
 Recipients are expected to make the full deposit.

 Funding Semester or Year-Long Opportunities